 - Installing OS and other dependencies (as well as updating and maintaining them) would take extra effort.

-- In case of a sudden need for extra resources due to a rise in customer usage, it would take considerable time to upgrade existing infrastructure.
+- In case of a sudden need for extra resources due to a rise in customer usage, it would take considerable time to upgrade the existing infrastructure.

 - Even if you need 8 processors only during the peak 1 hour of a day, you would be paying for all of them, since you’re buying them altogether.

 Hence most websites, today use EC2 instances on AWS to set up their servers.
 The biggest benefit that eCommerce sites gain on using EC2 instances is that they are charged as per usage, and at times of peak usage, extra resources are automatically allotted to them, and the charges are higher only during the peak usage time.

 2. Amazon RDS

 While an EC2 helps you set up a managed server in the cloud, Amazon RDS helps you set up a managed database in the cloud.
 Database options range from Amazon Aurora, MySQL, PostgreSQL, MariaDB, and more.